 General

-9.1 References in this section to a transaction by a listed company:
+9.1 A transaction by an issuer:

-(a) include a transaction by any subsidiary of the listed company;
+(a) includes a transaction by any subsidiary;

-(b) include the grant or acquisition of an option to acquire or dispose of assets as if the option had been exercised except that, Where the right to exercise is solely at the issuer’s discretion, the transaction will only be categorised on exercise of the option and only the premium/consideration (if any) for the grant will be used for categorisation purposes at the date of such grant.
-However, in such instance, the categorisation upon exercise will be required to be no less onerous than the classification determined at the date of grant;
+(b) includes the grant or acquisition of an option to acquire or dispose of assets as if the option had been exercised.

+Where the right to exercise is at the issuer’s discretion, the transaction must be categorised on exercise of the option and only the premium/consideration for the option must be categorised at the date of such grant or acquisition.

+;

+(c) excludes:

-(c) excludes: (i) an issue of securities (other than an issue in terms of paragraph 3.35, 3.36 or 4.11); or
+(i) an issue of securities (other than an issue by subsidiaries in terms of paragraph 3.35, 3.36 or 4.11) or transaction to raise finance, which does not involve the acquisition or disposal of assets;

-(ii) a transaction toraise finance that does not –
+(ii) a transaction with or between wholly owned subsidiary/ies;

-(aa) in either case involve the acquisition or disposal of any asset of the listed company or of its subsidiaries; and

-(bb) involve a related party pursuant to paragraph 10.1(b);

-(iii) a transaction between a wholly-owned subsidiary of the listed company and the listed company; or between or among:

-(a) two or more wholly-owned subsidiaries of the same listed company; or

-(b) a wholly-owned subsidiary of a listed company on the one hand, and that listed company and one or more wholly-owned subsidiaries of that listed company, on the other hand; and
+; and

-(d) excludes transactions in the ordinary course of business and where either:
+(iii) transactions in the ordinary course of business (“OCB”) where:

-(i) both of the percentage ratios referred to in paragraph 9.6 are less than 30%; or
+(a) the categorisation percentage is less than 30%; or

-(ii) the issuer or its subsidiary concluding the transaction is a financial institution (as defined in the Financial Services Board Act, No. 97 of 1990) dealing in funds (such as policyholders funds or trust property) which are not held primarily for the benefit of its shareholders and the counter party to the transaction is not a related party of the issuer.
+(ib) a financial institution (as defined in the Financial Sector Regulation Act, No. 9 of 2017) uses funds (such as policyholders funds or trust property) which are not held primarily for the benefit of its shareholders and the transaction is not with a related party.

-(e) subject to paragraph 10.8, the issuer must discuss the transaction with the JSE at an early stage in order for the JSE to determine whether it will classify such a transaction as being in the ordinary course of business.
-In assessing whether a transaction is in the ordinary course of business, the JSE will have regard to –
+(d) the JSE must make a determination on OCB.
+In its assessment, the JSE will have regard to – –

 (i) the nature of business of the transacting parties;

-(ii) the incidence of similar transactions which have been concluded;
+(ii) the incidence of similar transactions;

-(iii) the size measured against similar transactions which have been concluded;
+(iii) the size measured against similar transactions;

 (iv) whether the transaction contributes to the issuer’s existing revenue stream, meaning income arising in the course of the issuer’s ordinary activities;